 Check with your current home insurance company or your car insurance company to ask if they’ll offer you loyalty discounts on travel insurance.
 Their telephone sales teams often have leeway to make such offers so it’s usually a good idea to give them a call if their website doesn’t clearly make such offers.
 Some home insurance policies actually cover your personal possessions when you’re away from home.
 Check whether this applies to you and make sure that you don’t end up insuring your belongings twice.
 This can help bring down your travel insurance premium.

-Be very careful when assuming that you’re covered for travel insurance when booking your trip with a credit card.
-Some degree of cover is usually included such as injury sustained in the form of transport booked with the card.
-However, the overall cover is likely to be limited.
+Some credit card companies include a certain level of travel insurance cover when booking your holiday with their card.
+Unfortunately, the overall cover is likely to be limited to the likes of injury sustained on transport booked with the card.
 Check very carefully with your credit company before relying on their cover for your trip as it is unlikely to be sufficiently comprehensive.

 A number of High Street Banks include travel insurance as a reward for opening a premium current account with them.
 The cover provided by these policies is usually satisfactory but so it should be because the customer is paying a monthly charge for the privilege.
 To know whether you’re getting good value from your bank you’ll need to compare the cost of these premium account offers with the cost of free banking plus a private travel insurance policy.
 Check the small print of your “free” travel insurance to make sure know exactly what you’re covered for.